ricardobusta/bustabot/README.md

 Setup:

-Create botkey.js file with the key.
+Create bot_info.js file with the proper information.
+Use the template as base.

 # GCloud Commands